 Of course, if you have specific needs that mean you cannot use the recommended alternative assistive software, we will consider human exam support.

-Many students come to university and have had limited support offered in the form of an exam contract, but in many cases have not had the opportunity to have a full assessment for SpLD such as Dyslexia or Dyspraxia.
+Many students start university who have not had the opportunity to have a full assessment for SpLDs such as Dyslexia or Dyspraxia.

-We make it a priority to offer all applicants the opportunity to do an online screening for Dyslexia, Dyspraxia and Visual Sensitivity.
-We offer this screening as part of your online induction in your first year, to make sure you receive specific support, early in your course.
-Of course the screener is also available for you at whatever stage you are in your course programme, but the earlier you engage the better.
+We make it a priority to offer all applicants the opportunity to do an online screening for Dyslexia as part of online induction, to make sure you receive specific support, early in your course.
+The screener is available to be completed throughout your studies, but we encourage students to complete it earlier to enable us to provide support and adjustments.